FragAttacks - a series of vulnerabilities in Wi-Fi standards and implementations

 Manufacturers were notified about the problems 9 months ago.
 Such a long embargo period is due to the coordinated preparation of updates and delays in the preparation of changes to the specifications by ICASI and the Wi-Fi Alliance.
 Initially, it was planned to reveal information on March 9, but after weighing the risks, it was decided to postpone the publication for another two months in order to give more time to prepare patches, given the non-triviality of the changes being made and the difficulties arising from the COVID-19 pandemic.

-It is noteworthy that despite the embargo, Microsoft in the March Windows update eliminated some vulnerabilities ahead of schedule.
-Disclosure was delayed a week before the originally scheduled date, and Microsoft did not have time or did not want to make changes to a scheduled update ready for publication, which created a threat to users of other systems, as attackers could obtain information about vulnerabilities through reverse engineering of the content of updates.
+It is noteworthy that despite the embargo, Microsoft released a March update Windows Fixed some vulnerabilities ahead of schedule.
+The information was delayed a week before the originally scheduled release date, and Microsoft failed to make changes to the scheduled update, which was ready for publication.
+This created a threat to users of other systems, as attackers could obtain information about the vulnerabilities by reverse engineering the update contents.

 Source: opennet.ru